ce-store/ce-store/CONTRIBUTE.md

-# Contributing to CE Store Projects
+# Contributing to ce-store projects

 All contributions are welcome.
 Contributors are expected to conduct themselves in a professional and courteous manner.
 If you want to contribute code you will be required to sign an individual contributor agreement found here: ce-store/administration/ce-store-individual.pdf.
 Corporate contributions will need to use the agreement found here: ce-store/administration/ce-store-corporate.pdf.